PRO-2684/castwright/README.md

 🎥 Scripted terminal recording.

 Options:
-  -i, --input       the path to the input file (castwright script `.cwrt`), or
+  -i, --input       the path to the input file (CastWright script `.cwrt`), or
                     stdin if not provided
   -o, --output      the path to the output file (asciicast `.cast`), or stdout
                     if not provided